ML-EDM/ML-EDM/README.md

 | Reactivity vs. stability dilemma for revocable decisions | | Applications where undue and excessive decision changes must be avoided|
 | Non-myopia to revocation risk | | Non-myopia to revocation risk |
 | scheduling strategy and time-dependent decision costs | | Applications where the variation of the decision costs over time is known or
 can be modeled.
-Applications where the scheduling strategy is only known through its interactions with the triggering strategy. |
+Applications where the scheduling strategy is only known through itsinteractions with the triggering strategy. |

 # Source code